 Continuous Flow Water Heaters - CFWH supplied with this assembly could be indoor or outdoor, natural gas or propane or ULPG in New Zealand.
 Each CFWH has a gas input rating of 205MJ/hr and must be replaced, if necessary, with like water heaters.

 General Purpose Outlets - 240V GPOs are provided on the frame assembly to provide power to the CFWH.
-Power is drawn from the controller terminals GPO 1 and /or GPO 2.
-Refer to page 50 for details.
+Power is drawn from the junction box.
+Refer to page 59 for details.